awangdev/leet-code/KnowledgeHash.md

 - 尽量不要改变source data, 否则会变得难track
 - 注意! 在for loop 和 end condition 里面改变 buffer object (ex: list),  一定都要backtracking: ex: `list.remove(list.size() - 1)`

+# Greedy
+- follows the problem sovling approach of making the locally optimal choice at each stage with the hope of finding a global optimum.
+- pro: simply, quick, easy to program
+- cons: only locally optimal decision, **NOT** globally applicable.

+### When to use
+- 1. Greedy - choice property: a global optimum can be formed by selecting a local optimum. (making a best choice at the moment, leading to global optimum)
+- 2. Optimal Substructure: an optimal solution to be problem contains an optimal solution to subproblems.
+- Note: the second point is very similar to sub-problem in DP, **BUT** greedy algorithm never re-consider the processed choices (main diff from DP).

+### Examples
+- these examples can be found on GeekForGeeks
+- Activity Selection
+- Huffman Coding
+- Job Sequencing
+- Fractional Knapsack (backpack)
+- Prim's Minimum Spanning Tree

 # Reservoir Sampling

 # Geometry